 - 4. Does the Company have any project related to Clean Development Mechanism?
 If so, provide details thereof, in about 50 words or so.
 Also, if Yes, whether any environmental compliance report is filed?
-No - 5.
-Has the Company undertaken any other initiatives on-clean technology, energy efficiency, renewable energy, etc.?
+No - clean technology, energy efficiency, renewable energy, etc.?
 Y/N. If yes, please give hyperlink for web page etc. Yes, combining effective strategy with practical measures is key to achieving successful energy management.
 We focus on reducing our energy consumption by being energy efficient.
 There are several initiatives that were undertaken during the reporting period in the Indian Operations which resulted in energy savings of 26,356 GJ.
 We are continuously making efforts to achieve energy efficiency through improvements in our process design, conversion and retrofitting of equipment and use of energy efficient equipments. - 6.
 Are the Emissions/Waste generated by the Company within the permissible limits given by CPCB/SPCB for the financial year being reported?